The Boys (English band): History

 The Boys came together when singer/guitarist Matt Dangerfield left the punk band London SS in September 1975 to form a new band with ex-Hollywood Brats keyboard player Casino Steel.
-Dangerfield’s art college friend, guitarist Honest John Plain, was recruited and in June 1976, two of Plain’s co-workers at a T-shirt printing company, bassist Duncan "Kid" Reid and drummer Jack Black, completed the line-up.
+Dangerfield’s art college friend, guitarist Honest John Plain, was recruited and in June 1976, two of Plain'’s co-workers at a T-shirt printing company, bassist Duncan "Kid" Reid and drummer Jack Black, completed the line-up.
 Steel (ex-Hollywood Brats) and Dangerfield played in the London SS together.
 The band's early recordings were made in a home recording studio which Dangerfield had set up in his rented basement apartment in Maida Vale.

 The band played their first concert at the Hope and Anchor pub in Islington, London on 15 October 1976.
 Among the crowd were Mick Jones, Billy Idol, Tony James and Gene October.
-After a few concerts, The Boys signed to NEMS in January 1977, and at that time the only British punk band to have a record deal - the Sex Pistols having been sacked by EMI on 6 January 1977 and the Damned having initially signed a one single deal with Stiff for New Rose, which had been released in October 1976.
+After a few concerts, The Boys signed to NEMS in January 1977, and at that time the only British punk band to have a record deal - the Sex Pistols having been sacked by EMI on 6 January 1977 and the Damned having initially signed a one single deal with Stiff Records for "New Rose", which had been released in October 1976.

 Their first release was the single "I Don't Care", and in support of that release, they toured with John Cale of Velvet Underground.
 Their 16-track debut album, The Boys, was recorded in early May 1977, but commercial release was delayed until 9 September 1977.
-The album reached No. 50 in the UK Album Charts.
+The album reached No. 50 in the UK Albums Chart.
 A second single, "First Time" — with a theme of losing virginity — was released on 27 July 1977.
 As a result, John Peel invited The Boys to record a live session for his show, which became 'Single Of The Week' in Sounds magazine.
 The single was steadily climbing the chart, until August 1977.

 The Boys released a second album on NEMS, titled Alternative Chartbusters, and toured in support of it with the Ramones.
 The Boys then signed with Safari in 1979, and two albums and five singles followed before the band broke up in the summer of 1981.
 Each Christmas, the group rearranged the "B" and the "Y" in their name and became The Yobs, releasing four singles and one album; 1980s Christmas Album.
 In this incarnation, the band members used the pseudonyms Noddy Oldfield, Ebenezer Polak, Kid Vicious and H. J. Bedwetter.